Step 4.4 — Invoice Generation in QBO (Interim Workflow)

 3. Batch invoicing scheduling not configured per Shipper — Step 1.6 dependency.

-4. Remit-to auto-switch behavior for Path B not verified — EZ Loader team verification question open.
+4. Remit-to auto-switch behavior for Path B not verified — MVMNT team verification question open.

-5. No documented SOP for the interim QBO bridge workflow.
+5. No documented end-to-end SOP for Concetta’s current submission workflow.

 🛠️ Gap Closure Actions